tbgiles/SENG350Project/UserManual.md

 In order to delete a user, you must first be logged in as "admin".
 (Add more here)

 ## Creating a Project
 To create a project, first log in by selecting the user from the home page.
-Upon logging in, you will be shown a list of existing projects as well as an option to create a project.
-Select the option to create a new project.
-The system will display a blank form to enter project details.
-Enter the project information including the name, (add other parameters here).
-Once the project information has been filled in, select the option to create the project, and you will be redirected back to the project overview page and the new project will be visible.
+Once on the use case overview page, select the "Projects" tab in the top right of the page.
+This will redirect to a page of all the existing projects the user has permissions for.
+This will also display an option to create a new project.
+Selecting this option will open a modal with a form to create a new project.
+Fill in the project title and select permissions for the desired users.
+To create the project,

 ## Viewing a Project
 To view a project, first log in by selecting the user from the home page.
 Upon logging in, you will be shown a list of existing projects that the user either owns or has permission to view or edit.
 To view a specific project, select it from the view of projects, and you will be shown the specific project and it's use cases.